-Thus the Prioress disagrees with XX about the nature of requital for evil.
+Thus the Prioress disagrees with the Shipman about the nature of requital for evil.
 She subscribes to the ‘eye for an eye’ doctrine.
 While her tale praises the innocence of a child who is wrongfully killed, it also masks her deep desire for bloodthirsty vengeance, as evidenced by the grotesque revenge taken upon the Jews in the tale – they are torn apart by wild horses and then strung up and hung.

 There is an odd epilogue to the tale in which the boy sings at his own requiem mass because of a vision the Virgin Mary gave to him about a grain resting on his tongue.
 When the abbot removes the grain from the boy’s mouth, the boy gives up the ghost.